archival-IIIF/server/readme.md

         - `iish-auth-texts`: Loads a **library** that provides authentication assistance texts of items from IISH collections
         - `iish-basic-iiif-metadata`: Loads a **library** that provides IIIF metadata of items from IISH collections
+        - `iish-root-file-item`: Loads a **library** that provides the child item representative for the root item of items from IISH collections
+        - `iish-top-collections`: Loads a **library** that provides top IIIF collections for IISH collections
     - NIOD specific services:
         - `niod-metadata`: Runs a **worker** that indexes NIOD metadata
         - `niod-access`: Loads a **library** that determines access to items for NIOD collections